Ten Places to Volunteer With Your Family in Tulsa

 For many Tulsans, charitable giving is a way of life; but it can be difficult to know where to start.

 Tulsa is a uniquely philanthropic city.
 We have the benefit of many generous private foundations, including the second largest community foundation in the country; second only to the Silicon Valley Community Foundation (thanks, Zuckerberg).
-From major gifts to the community, like A Gathering Place For Tulsa Park (funded in part by George Kaiser Family Foundation), to the dozens of fundraisers and charity 5Ks every spring and fall, charitable giving is a way of life for many of us in Tulsa.
+From major gifts to the community, like Gathering Place (funded in part by George Kaiser Family Foundation), to the dozens of fundraisers and charity 5Ks every spring and fall, charitable giving is a way of life for many of us in Tulsa.

 But when it comes to demonstrating to our children what it means to give of “time, talent and treasure,” things can get a little more complicated.
 We worry, will my kids be welcome?
 Will my kids get anything out of it?
 Where do I start?